Staying Hydrated Without a Caffeine or Carbonated Drink – Limonana

 This week’s weather forecast – hot and hotter (from the Weather Network)

-While caffeine is a mild diuretic (makes you urinate more), a 2014 study which compared the effect of drinking coffee with the effects of drinking the same amount of water (keeping other things constant) found no difference in hydration status between the two groups.
+While caffeine is a mild diuretic (makes you urinate more), a 2014 study which compared the effect of drinking coffee with the effects of drinking the same amount of water found no difference in hydration status between the two groups.
 In the study [1], fifty men who usually drank 3-6 cups of coffee per day were asked to drink 4 x 200 ml cups of coffee containing 4 mg/kg caffeine per day for 3 days, while having their total body water calculated.
-Then the men switched and drank 4 x 200 ml of water for 3 days, while having total body water calculated — and during both arms of the study, amounts of physical activity, food and other fluids were controlled for.
-The study found that there were no differences in several markers of hydration status between the groups — so no, caffeine won’t dehydrate you but for many, too much caffeine interferes with sleep, gives them headaches if they drink varying amounts on different days or causes them to feel agitated or nervous.
-As well, for those with Gastroesophageal Reflux Disease (GERD), caffeine can increase heartburn and other symptoms due to its effect on relaxing the lower esophageal sphincter (LES) — resulting in the contents of the stomach more easily backing up into the lower esophagus, resulting in discomfort.
+Then the men switched and drank 4 x 200 ml of water for 3 days, while having total body water calculated—and during both arms of the study, amounts of physical activity, food and other fluids were controlled for.

-Others enjoy bottled club soda or make their own using a Sodastream, or they drink one of the brands of commercial unsweetened bubbly drinks that are available in various flavours — but some people can’t tolerate carbonated drinks, so what’s left?
+But what’s the alternative?
+Plain water is a choice, but some find it boring.
+Others enjoy bottled club soda or make their own using a Sodastream, but some people can’t tolerate carbonated drinks, so what’s left?

-How about Limonana?
+How About Limonana?

-I make Limonana using a sugar-free Monk Fruit and erythritol sweetener, so it is very low in carbohydrate and doesn’t spike insulin or blood glucose, and I use fresh mint that I grow on my counter — but any fresh mint will do.
-Dried mint is a very last resort.
+I make Limonana using a sugar-free Monk Fruit and erythritol sweetener, so it is very low in carbohydrate and doesn’t spike insulin or blood glucose.
+There are two essentials: it must be made with fresh lemons (including the pulp) and it must be served over lots of ice.

-Limonana
+Limonana Recipe

 • 3 lemons